tensorflow/tfjs-website/docs/guide/platform_environment.md

 WASM has portable 32-bit float arithmetic, offering precision parity across all devices.
 WebGL, on the other hand, is hardware-specific and different devices can have varying precision (e.g. fallback to 16-bit floats on iOS devices).

 Like WebGL, WASM is officially supported by all major browsers.
+Unlike WebGL, WASM can run in Node.js, and be used server-side without any need to compile native libraries.

 ##### When should I use WASM?

 **Model size and computational demand**

-In general, WASM is a good choice when models are smaller or you care about older mobile devices that lack WebGL support (`OES_texture_float` extension).
+In general, WASM is a good choice when models are smaller or you care about lower-end devices that lack WebGL support (`OES_texture_float` extension) or have less powerful GPUs.
 The chart below shows inference times (as of TensorFlow.js 1.5.2) in Chrome on a 2018 MacBook Pro for 5 of our officially supported [models](https://github.com/tensorflow/tfjs-models) across the WebGL, WASM, and CPU backends: